cleopatra-itn/TIME/README.md

 # TIME
 TIME is a web application that show multiple visual analysis such as words trends, topic modeling, temporal analysis, and information spreading based on pre-defined cross-lingual data sets.
 Data sets that are used for visualization currently supports 5 languages (Eng, Spa, Por, Ger, Slo).
+[Here](http://cleopatra.ijs.si/dashboard/) is the link to visit visual analysis of multiple data sets.

 ## Installation
 ``` bash